brahma-dev/acme-lego-cron/README.md

 ## Examples

-This example get wildcard certificates for `example.com`, one certificate for `*.example.com`, and one for `example.com` using cloudflare dns :
+This example get one certificate for `*.example.com` and `example.com` using cloudflare dns :

 You can share the same volume `letsencrypt` with other machines